alexjlockwood/ShapeShifter/README.md

 if you have a format that you'd like to see added in the future, file a [feature request][report-feature-request]!

+Try out the [beta version](https://beta.shapeshifter.design), which adds the ability to draw/edit paths directly on the canvas (written using the amazing [paper.js](http://paperjs.org/) library)!

 ![Screen capture of tool](art/screencap.gif)

 ## Backers